 Note: this allows the extreme case in which bytes are sized 64 bits, all types (including char) are 64 bits wide, and sizeof returns 1 for every type.

-- float - single precision floating point type.
-Usually IEEE-754 32 bit floating point type
+- float - single precision floating-point type.
+Matches IEEE-754 binary32 format if supported.

-- double - double precision floating point type.
-Usually IEEE-754 64 bit floating point type
+- double - double precision floating-point type.
+Matches IEEE-754 binary64 format if supported.

 Floating-point types may support special values: